StalkerBaran/Mindustry/README.md

 - pyratite: damage: (no changes); splashdamage: 45 -> 32; splashDamageRadius: 2.5 -> 5.5
 - surgeAlloy: damage: 18 -> 15; splashDamageRadius: 3.1 -> 3.2

+(Nerfing swarmer to not be a meta.
+Swarmer feels very strong turret which can be useful even against T5 (and insane for reactive damage spam).
+I thinking I could overbuff range for pyratite and blast, so probably it can be removed (should be discussed))

 ### Salvo
 - copper: damage: 11 -> 13
 - graphite: damage: 20 -> 25, reloadMultiplier = 0.7x